imjoy-team/imjoy-core/README.md

 Note: you can use the returned `api` object, and also a global `api` object will also be injected (as `window.api`).

-A full example html file can be found [here](/src/plugin-example.html).
+A full example html file can be found [here](/src/rpc-example.html).
 #### Option 2: Import the ImJoy RPC library from the npm module

-Install the imjoy-rpc via npm:
+Install the `imjoy-rpc` library via npm:

 ```bash
 npm install imjoy-rpc